Financial Assistance For Patients in Treatment

 How long is the process?
 How long will it take before I actually have the scope?

 Because of the waiting list, we can’t estimate how long it will take for a qualified individual to have their procedure.
 We encourage you to call our Helpline to walk through your options and concerns as you navigate screening needs.

 - Where can I find additional financial resources?

 How you can help

 We’re looking for sponsors and donors to support this and other critical prevention initiatives.
-To learn more, contact Regan Huneycutt, Vice President of Development, at (202) 207-0254 or firstname.lastname@example.org or donate now.
+To learn more, contact Regan Huneycutt, Chief Development Officer, at (202) 207-0254 or firstname.lastname@example.org or donate now.

 Special thanks to our founding partner, Boston Scientific, and the legacy gift from Carol Green for making this financial assistance program possible.